marcorossi80/adidas_challenge/README.md

 ### city-connection-manager
 This microservice that maintains the details of the city connections.
-All the data is stored in an h2 in-memory data base
+All the data is stored in an h2 in-memory data base.
+By default, it runs in http://localhost:8082
 It includes two contollers:
 * connection-instance-controller: This controller maintains the connections between two cities that have been done on a specific day and time.
 It has five methods: